Michaelmas Term 2016

 6. Synchrotron radiation effects in electron accelerators including the spectrum, energy loss per turn, damping of both transverse and longitudinal oscillation and equilibrium beam size.

-For the first time this year the course includes a basic grounding in plasma physics and lasers to prepare students for the invention of laser driven devices for particle acceleration.
+The course includes a basic grounding in plasma physics and lasers to prepare students for the invention of laser driven devices for particle acceleration.
+The lectures on plasma physics and accelerators will be given on Tuesday mornings in weeks 4, 5 and 6.

 In Hilary Term 2017 the classes will apply the skills learned in the first term to prepare an outline of a design study of a new accelerator.
 Participating students will hand in draft chapters of different parts of a design review report for marking.

 Topics which will be covered in the lectures of the second term are: magnet design, non-linear dynamics, beam transport, space-charge effects, beam-beam effects and Linear Colliders, as well as further study of laser-driven plasma accelerators.

 The underlying text is "An Introduction to Particle Accelerators" by Edmund Wilson (OUP) IBSN 0 19 850829 8 with "Engines of Discovery" by Andrew Sessler and Edmund Wilson (WSP) IBSN 978-981-270-071 as background reading.